isomerpages/nlb-reference/_other-formats/5-posters.md

 Once done, please approach the Counter on Level 11 of the Lee Kong Chian Reference Library with the relevant Title and Call Number to retrieve the records for viewing.

 <img src="\images\other-formats\posters-opac-04.png" style="width:500px;" />

+This concludes our step-by-step guide.
+Should you run into any issues, please approach our library staff for further assistance.